cilium/cilium/Documentation/contributing/development/reviewers_committers/review_process.rst

 Every reviewer, including committers in the `committers team`_, belongs to `one or more teams in the Cilium organization <cilium_teams_>`_.
-If you would like to be added or removed from any team, please contact any of the `maintainers`_.
+If you would like to be added or removed from any team, please submit a PR against the `community repository`_.

 Once a contributor opens a PR, GitHub automatically picks which `teams
 <cilium_teams>`_ should review the PR using the ``CODEOWNERS`` file.
 Each